Tall, dark and handsome: Studies

+In 2023, Don Doxsie wrote that "tall dark and handsome" is essentially a myth, and that the only attribute that is consistently desired is handsomeness.
+In India, "darkness" is basically erased from the phrase, as only tall, light and handsome men are considered attractive.
+According to Fluehr-Lobban, the phrase really emphasizes height, because a "short, dark and handsome" man would not be considered appealing.

+Examples

 In the 2010s, Bollywood actors Ranveer Singh, Randeep Hooda, and Arjun Kapoor were described by the phrase in the Indian media.

 Model David Gandy has often been called tall, dark and handsome in the media.
 The New Zealand Herald described further that "At 191cm, he's taller than most models and up close - with his dark, almost black hair and bronzed olive complexion - he's like a live version of Michelangelo's Statue of David."